mariosn-phys/dns-matlab-gpu/README.md

 Different grid resolution in x and z is automatically adjusted when loading a file.
 To modify the wall-normal resolution of the initial velocity field, an interpolation script is provided (Scripts/Change_wall_normal_res.m).
 The modified initial fields are saved in the folder 'Data/'.

-Basic one- and two- point statistics can be acquired with the 'Avg_statistics_plot.m' script found in the 'Post_Scripts/' folder.
+Basic one-point statistics can be acquired with the 'Avg_statistics_plot.m' script found in the 'Post_Scripts/' folder.
 This script calls a function for plotting slices of the velocity field.
-It is possible to calculates the spectra of wall-normal planes by commenting the appropriate section in the 'measure_plot_ener.m' script.
+It is possible to calculates the spectra of wall-normal planes by commenting the appropriate section in the 'measure_ener.m' script.

 The required functions to run these scripts are found in the folder ('Functions/').
 It is possible to either retain the folder structure and add the base folder and subfolders to the matlab path , or merge everything in a single folder and edit the save and load paths accordingly.